jinzhao-pku/NMA-and-CEA-/README.md

-#This repository provides the relating files to repoduce the results of manuscript "Effectiveness and cost-effectiveness analysis of 11 treatment paths, seven first-line and three second-line treatments for Chinese patients with advanced wild-type squamous non-small cell lung cancer: A sequential model"
+#This repository provides the relating files to repoduce the results of manuscript "First-line immune checkpoint inhibitor combination therapies in patients with advanced esophagus squamous cell cancer: A network meta-analysis and cost-effectiveness analysis"

-#By Mingye Zhao, Taihang Shao,Yue Yin, Leyi Liang, Yaqian Tang, Zhuoyuan Chi, Wenxi Tang
+#By Zhao Jin, Hongxi Zeng, Guanyu Chen, Lin Shen